Automated guideway transit: Small systems

 Small scaled AGT systems are also known as people movers.
 Although the mass transit world showed a lack of interest, AGT systems quickly found a number of niche roles that they have continued to fill to this day.
 Tampa International Airport was the world's first to incorporate an AGT system as an inter-terminal connector in 1971.
 Its landside/airside set up allows the airport to increase capacity without spreading out.
-The LTV Airtrans was another early AGT systems which was installed at the Dallas/Fort Worth International Airport and went into operation in January 1975 (later replaced by the DFW Skylink system in 2005).
+The LTV Airtrans was another early AGT systems which was installed at the Dallas/Fort Worth International Airport and went into operation in January 1975 (later replaced by the Skylink system in 2005).
 Similar systems followed at airports around the world, and today they are relatively universal at larger airports, often connecting terminals with distant long-term parking lots.
 Similar systems were also a fixture of a number of amusement parks, notably the Walt Disney World Monorail System and the Toronto Zoo Domain Ride.
 The Getty Center in Los Angeles uses a unique vertically oriented AGT to bring visitors from a parking lot off Interstate 405 to the Center at the top of a hill in Brentwood; this system places the motor outside the vehicle at the top of the guideway to reduce the weight lifted up the hill and thus improve efficiency.
 Small AGT systems are also used as circulator or feeder systems within urban centers.
 The city of Miami installed its Metromover system in 1986 and later extended it by 4.4 miles and added 12 new stations in 1994.
 Similar Innovia APM 100 systems operate in Singapore's Bukit Panjang district and in Guangzhou, China.

 Over time, the aerospace firms that had initially designed most of these systems left the industry and sold off the AGT divisions to other companies.
 Most of these were picked up by existing transportation conglomerates, and through additional mergers and buyouts, many of these are today owned by either Siemens or Bombardier.
 During the same period, a number of new companies entered the field with systems designed solely for these smaller installations.
 Poma, Doppelmayr and the Leitner Group, better known for their ski lift systems, provide AGT systems for the airport market.